Kitware/minerva/docs/extending-minerva.rst

 Creating a Minerva Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+Minerva plugins are **identical** to Girder plugins with the exception that they have a hard dependency on Minerva.
+This ensures that Minerva will be loaded before your plugin is.

 Minerva utilizes the Girder plugin system, so it will be worthwhile to familiarize yourself with their section on `Plugin Development <http://girder.readthedocs.org/en/latest/plugin-development.html>`_.

-For Minerva specific plugins, specifying "minerva" as a dependency within your plugin is required to ensure things load in the proper order.
-Take this example plugin configuration:
+Below is an example configuration for a Minerva plugin, note the dependency on Minerva:

 .. code-block:: python